[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 I guess there was a surplus of Super Striker figures floating around after Palitoy's demise, and these figures found their way onto a local market stall in the late 1980s.
 They came in a bubble pack of four players, a pair of cheap goals (i.e. just moulded posts and a crossbar), plus a couple of cheap balls (i.e. not the nice panelled ones from the real game).
 The four figures in the pack were two each from different sides, so you had to buy two identical packs to make up full Striker teams.
 The blue and white figure shown here has a badge/crest in green and red halves and is actually Italy from the international series shown above.
 The other one doesn't match any of the "All Star" teams, but it does look like the team on the front of the Junior Striker box.

 Rather surprisingly, a carded pack of these players turned up recently on ebay, so this is now illustrated.
 The players were sold as "Super Star Strikers", thus telling us what they are without infringing on the trademark.
 All very dodgy.
 The players in this pack matched the ones I bought back in the 1980s exactly.
 However, I do remember seeing a different side in the pack, but there was only one copy on the stall, and I did not buy it because I could not make up a team with it.
-I'm fairly sure this would have been the England team shown above, because I know the colours were similar to the black/white side that I did buy (except with more trim)
+I'm fairly sure this would have been the England team shown above, because I know the colours were similar to the black/white side that I did buy, but I remember that it had red collars.

 The 1990s Revival.